rebeccagordon/m1/webpage/README.md

 # Output directory containing the formatted manuscript

-The [`gh-pages`](https://github.com/apeltzer/eager2-paper/tree/gh-pages) branch hosts the contents of this directory at <https://apeltzer.github.io/eager2-paper/>.
+The [`gh-pages`](https://github.com/$REPO_SLUG/tree/gh-pages) branch hosts the contents of this directory at <https://$OWNER_NAME.github.io/$REPO_NAME/>.
-The permalink for this webpage version is <https://apeltzer.github.io/eager2-paper/v/9444db7443a66f375c7f2adbffbebb6541b512ea/>.
+The permalink for this webpage version is <https://$OWNER_NAME.github.io/$REPO_NAME/v/$COMMIT/>.
-To redirect to the permalink for the latest manuscript version at anytime, use the link <https://apeltzer.github.io/eager2-paper/v/freeze/>.
+To redirect to the permalink for the latest manuscript version at anytime, use the link <https://$OWNER_NAME.github.io/$REPO_NAME/v/freeze/>.

 ## Files

-This directory contains the following files, which are mostly ignored on the `master` branch:
+This directory contains the following files, which are mostly ignored on the `main` branch:

 + [`index.html`](index.html) is an HTML manuscript.
 + [`manuscript.pdf`](manuscript.pdf) is a PDF manuscript.